hbctraining/reproducibility-tools/lessons/06_Github_remote2.md

 ---

 ## Learning Objectives
-* Explore different ways of making remote changes on GitHub (editing, adding files, deleting files)
+* Make changes to git repository on GitHub (editing, adding files, deleting files)
-* Understand how to sync remote changes to your local repository using GitKraken
+* Sync local and remote versions of a Git repository
-* Evaluate file history in GitKraken
+* Access version history of a given file or repository

 ## Making Changes Remotely